eduardodomingos/eduardodomingos.com/plugins/media-file-renamer/readme.txt

 == Frequently Asked Questions ==

 Check the FAQ on the official website, here: http://apps.meow.fr/media-file-renamer/faq/.
+The following is to enhance the plugin for your own install and is aim to advanced users and developers.
+If you want to quickly try to use the following filters and actions, please have a look a the file called mfrh_custom.php in the plugin, uncomment some code and hack it :)

+**Change the way the files are renamed**

-If you are a developer and willing to customize the way the file are renamed, please use the mfrh_new_filename filter.
+If you are willing to customize the way the file are renamed, please use the mfrh_new_filename filter.
 The $new is the new filename proposed by the plugin, $old is the previous one and $post contains the information about the current attachment.

 `
 add_filter( 'mfrh_new_filename', 'my_filter_filename', 10, 3 );

-function filter_filename( $new, $old, $post ) {
+function my_filter_filename( $new, $old, $post ) {
+  return "renamed-" . $new;
+}
+`

+**Update References**

+You can also update the references to the files or URLs which are renamed/modified by using the following filters.
+If you themes or another plugins are storing those references by yourself, then this is a chance to achieve this :)

+The $post is an array containing information about the media (as it is like a post), and you can use the $original_image_url and $new_image_url to do the required renaming:

+`
+add_action( 'mfrh_url_renamed', 'my_url_renamed', 10, 3 );

+function my_url_renamed( $post, $orig_image_url, $new_image_url ) {
+  return "renamed-" . $new;
+}
+`

+This is the same as above but it is about the physical filepath on your filesystem:

+`
+add_action( 'mfrh_media_renamed', 'my_media_renamed', 10, 3 );

+function my_media_renamed( $post, $old_filepath, $new_filepath ) {
   return "renamed-" . $new;
 }
 `